mantidproject/mantid/docs/source/interfaces/MuonAnalysis_test_guides/Muon_Analysis_test_group_1_general.rst

 Teardown
 --------

-Before moving to group 2, go to the *Settings* tab and set rebinning back to "None".
+Before moving to group 2, clear any existing fit curves, then go to the *Settings* tab and set rebinning back to "None".
 Leave the "Enable multiple fitting" option turned on.